Belisario-Fosca-W---Newfoundsons---GAME-TITLE

 Personal Reflection

-This project taught me the power of narrative design beyond words – how memory, guilt, and redemption can echo through every room, every item, every silence.
-NEWFOUNDSONS wasn’t just a story; it was an experience.
+This project taught me the power of narrative design that transcends words.
+I know now how memory, guilt, and redemption can resonate throughout a space, from room to room, and through every item and silence.
+NEWFOUNDSONS wasn’t just a story; it was an adventure.